 Unlike your personal credit score, your business credit profile speaks directly to how you meet your business obligations.
 Dunn & Bradstreet, Experian, and Equifax create profiles and scores based upon how timely you pay your vendors, how current you are with your business credit card payments and how you pay your other business-related bills.
 It also includes the type of industry you’re in and how other businesses like yours perform over time.

-In addition to lenders evaluating your business for a small business loan, potential suppliers can also look at this score to determine your “willingness” to make timely payments and whether or not they should offer you 30-day terms or other vendor credit.
+In addition to lenders evaluating your business for a small business loan, potential suppliers can also look at this score to determine your “willingness” to make timely payments and whether they should offer you 30-day terms or other vendor credit.

 3. Time in business

 Depending upon the lender, the criteria could be a year or less up to several years in business.
 Some business owners might ask, “Why does how long I’ve been in business make a difference?”
-The short answer is, lenders are a pretty risk-averse bunch and lending to small businesses carries risk—the younger the business, the greater the risk.
+The short answer is, lenders are a pretty risk-averse bunch, and lending to small businesses carries risk—the younger the business, the greater the risk.
 Particularly when you consider the statistic that roughly half of the small businesses that start today won’t be around to celebrate their fifth birthday.

 Time in business speaks to a track record that can be measured and evaluated.
 The longer you’ve been in business, the more a lender will be able to measure whether or not you “can” and have met your business financial obligations.